-The ILCP is a group of local charities working together to help some of Lambeth’s most vulnerable residents: Age UK Lambeth, Disability Advice Service Lambeth (including the Royal Association for the Deaf), Lambeth Mencap and Help For Carers.
+The ILCP is a group of local charities working together to help some of Lambeth’s most vulnerable residents: Age UK Lambeth, Disability Advice Service Lambeth (including the Royal Association for the Deaf) and Carers Hub.

 Together they provide a range of services supporting people aged over 55, people living with disabilities, people living with mental health issues and carers of all ages.